Omniversys/AutoSDLC/README.md

 ## 🙏 Attribution

-**AutoSDLC** is based on [AutoSDLC](https://github.com/dondetir/AutoSDLC) by [@dondetir](https://github.com/dondetir).

-AutoSDLC provided the foundational architecture for multi-agent development workflows using prompt engineering.
-We are grateful for this innovative framework that serves as the starting point for AutoSDLC.
+AutoSDLC is inspired by innovative multi-agent development workflow frameworks.
 See [ATTRIBUTION.md](ATTRIBUTION.md) for full details.

 ---